DUKE42web/DUKE/website/storybook/official-tutorial/component-driven-design.md

 [![Component Driven](https://www.componentdriven.org/logo-componentdriven.svg)](https://www.componentdriven.org)

 The development and design practice of building user interfaces with modular components.
-UIs are built from the “bottom up” starting with basic components then progressively combined to assemble screens.
+UIs are built from the "bottom up" starting with basic components then progressively combined to assemble screens.

 ### Why components?